Elangonagarajan/My-Projects/README.md

  creating user friendly web application.

  Work Flow:
-   1.Creating the Connect to the YouTube API
-   2.Store data in a MongoDB data lake
+   1.Creating the Connection to the YouTube API 2.Store data in a MongoDB data lake
    3.Migrate data to a SQL data warehouse
    4.Query the SQL data warehouse